 left is a Batman lollypop with the lolly still present,

-still sealed which is the main thing.
+it's still sealed which is the main thing but the battery

 I love the three packs of badges in the back, they made for a really nice set and I was rapt to get them - though I can't remember where or when that was.

 The mug set in the box was another good score.
 Sometimes you buy items because you're a collector and other times you buy items because you REALLY like them.
-This was definately the latter.
+This was definitely the latter.

 At the bottom on the right are some Batman logo iron on transfers.
 I actually bought a couple of packs of these and made myself a Batman toga to wear at parties - see it here.